-In a world where people are empowered to communicate 24/7 on a much larger stage than just our internal newsfeed, email newsletter, or employee intranet, we need to work hard to build cross-functional relationships in which our colleagues not only allow us to communicate on their behalf but want us to.
-And it starts with not just formatting a piece of already written or produced communication, but seeking the goals and finding out the who, what, when, and why.
+In a world where people are empowered to communicate 24/7 on a large stage, we need to work hard to build cross-functional relationships where our colleagues not only allow us to communicate on their behalf but want us to.
+And it starts with seeking the goals and finding out the who, what, when, and why.

-Once you have the attention of the business partner, begin scheduling a regularly cadenced meeting (I recommend monthly) to talk about future campaigns and how you will support their department goals.
-As you bring more stakeholders into this proactive strategic approach to partnership, you may want to combine meetings, freeing up your time to focus on your strategy and content.
+Once you have the attention of the business partner, begin scheduling a regularly cadenced meeting (I recommend monthly).
+Use this meeting to talk about future campaigns and how you will support their department goals.
+As you bring more stakeholders in, combine these meetings to free up time to focus on your strategy and content.
 You will also uncover a side benefit for your business partners: insight into all that is happening in your organization, which opens more doors to cross-functional collaboration.

-At the end of the day, everyone in your organization should have aligned goals — the KPIs set forth by leadership and to which all projects should ladder to.
+At the end of the day, everyone in your organization should have aligned goals.
+These are the KPIs set forth by leadership and to which all projects should ladder to.
 Instead of being the bottleneck in the employee communication funnel, controlling just the flow of communication, be at the top of the funnel determining what, when, how, and to whom messages are sent.
 When you work strategically with business partners, you set all employees up to achieve the desired outcomes of the organization.